If you are 7 months pregnant and considering adoption, here’s what you need to know:

 In the meantime, if you’re thinking of “giving a baby up” for adoption at 7 months pregnant, this is what the process typically looks like.

 Step 1: Speak with an adoption professional.
 Calling an adoption agency should be your first step if you’re 28, 29, 30 or 31 weeks pregnant and don’t want the baby.
 There, a trained specialist will go over all of your options as a woman who’s 28–31 weeks pregnant and wants to give a baby up for adoption.

 Step 2: Make an adoption plan.
 This step is where your assigned specialist will really start to get to know you.
 They’ll ask you some questions about your plans for adoption, including your ideal adoptive family, how much contact you’re open to, what you want the hospital stay to look like, and more.
 All of these questions will create an adoption plan that’s made just for you.

 Step 3: Find the perfect adoptive parents: Now that you’re 7 months along, it’s time to really start looking at adoptive family profiles.
+Your agency will help you with this, and some agencies can help more than others.
+Large, national adoption agencies will give you a lot more profiles to look at than smaller, local agencies can.
 Once you think you’ve found the perfect one, you can start getting to know them your texts, conference calls with your adoption specialist, emails, and even in-person visits.
 When you’re 7 months pregnant and don’t want baby, you’ll want to find a family as soon as possible.